Musk says he'll dedicate more time to Tesla starting in May as company sees big drop in Q1 profit

-NEW YORK (AP) — Elon Musk says he’ll dedicate more time to Tesla starting in May after the company reported a big drop in first-quarter profit.
-The company has faced a backlash faced angry protests over Musk’s leadership of a federal government jobs-cutting group that has divided the country.
-The Austin, Texas, company said Tuesday that quarterly profits fell by 71% to to $409 million, or 12 cents a share.
+NEW YORK (AP) — Elon Musk says he'll dedicate more time to Tesla starting in May after the company reported a big drop in first-quarter profit.
+The company has faced angry protests over Musk's leadership of a federal government jobs-cutting group that has divided the country.

+Tesla, based in Austin, Texas, said Tuesday that quarterly profits fell by 71% to to $409 million, or 12 cents a share.
 That’s far below analyst estimates.
-Tesla’s revenue fell 9% to $19.3 billion in the January through March period, below Wall Street’s forecast.
-Tesla’ stock has fallen more than 40% this year but rose slightly in after-hours trading.

-NEW YORK (AP) — Tesla’s first-quarter profits plunged by more than two-thirds amid a backlash against Elon Musk’s electric car company that has hurt sales and sent its stock plunging.

-The Austin, Texas, company said Tuesday that quarterly profits fell by 71% to to $409 million, or 12 cents a share.
-That’s far below analyst estimates.
 Tesla’s revenue fell 9% to $19.3 billion in the January through March period, also below Wall Street’s forecast.

-Many investors have also complained Musk is too distracted with his Trump administration role to be running Tesla and that he should either relinquish his position as CEO or abandon his advisory role in Washington.
+Some Tesla investors have complained that Musk has been too distracted by his role at the Department of Government Efficiency, or DOGE, to effectively run Tesla.

+“This is a big step in the right direction,” said Wedbush Securities' Dan Ives, referring to Musk's decision to shift focus from Washington.
+“Investors wanted to see him recommit to Tesla.”

-Tesla’ stock has fallen more than 40% this year but rose slightly in after-hours trading.
+Tesla’ stock has fallen more than 40% this year but rose nearly 5% in after-hours trading.

 Morningstar analyst Seth Goldstein said earlier reports of plunging sales that had tanked the stock made the results almost predictable.